JeskeiStudio/Jeskei.JAK/README.md

 truffle console
 ```

-The following are examples of commands you can issue to interact with the Symm contract.
+The following are examples of commands you can issue to interact with the JAK contract.
 Be aware that the account used for minting or snapshotting must match what was set in the migration config file.
 ```
-// To get a reference to SymmCoin let instance = await SymmCoin.deployed() instance
+// To get a reference to JakToken let instance = await JakToken.deployed() instance

 // Mint coins